drhelius/grpc-demo/README.md

 version: 1.0.0
 ```

-The chart can be paramterized.
-These are the default values for all the parameters:
+The chart can be parameterized.
+These are the [default values](helm-charts/grpc-demo-services-istio/values.yaml) for all the parameters:

 ```yaml
 appName: grpc-demo-istio